 Congratulations, you’ve upgraded to Windows 10.
 But what if you want to go back?

-If you’ve upgraded to Windows 10, then changed your mind, there is an escape hatch.
+If you’ve upgraded to Windows 10, then changed your mind, there should still be an escape hatch.
+(We can't guarantee this, especially as Microsoft marches through continual Windows 10 updates.)
 If you wish, you can revert back from Windows 10 to your older operating system within a 31-day window.
 (Once that 31 days expires, though, the upgrade is permanent!)

 To downgrade to Windows 8.1 or Windows 7, open the Settings menu, then Update & Security > Recovery.
 You’ll see a “Go back to...” option for your prior operating system.
 If those 31 days have expired, however, you’ll simply see options to “Reset this PC” or “Advanced Startup”—neither of which will revert the PC to the earlier operating system.